 UTS offers many cross-faculty courses and combined courses in the areas of Arts and Social Sciences, Business, Design, Engineering and Information Technology, Health, Law and Science.

-UTS also offers a B Creative Intelligence and Innovation, and a B Arts in International Studies in each discipline area.
+UTS also offers a Bachelor of Creative Intelligence and Innovation, and a Bachelor of Arts in International Studies in each discipline area.